Electroscape/Rooms/README.md

-Electroscape Rooms
+# Electroscape Rooms

-based on SVN rev 355
+This Repository consists of all the rooms, each room folder has its corresponding riddles.